Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Experiments

 \subsection{Experiments Setup}

-We evaluated \name\ using a range of open-source and proprietary models of varying scales, including Qwen3-235B~\cite{yang2025qwen3}, Qwen3-30B, DeepSeek-R1~\cite{guo2025deepseek}, Gemini-2.5-Flash~\cite{comanici2025gemini} , and Gemini-2.5-Flash-Lite.
-All open-source models were hosted locally on an 8×H100 NVLink-connected server using vLLM, eliminating confounding factors from external providers such as undocumented system prompts or hidden tool-use mechanisms.
-We set the temperature to 0 for all evaluations, with a maximum generation length of 4096 tokens (including reasoning tokens) per API call.
-To build the experience memory bank, we collect 50 successful trajectories and compute GNN embeddings of their scene graphs at each step.
+We evaluate \name\ using a range of open-source and proprietary models of varying scales, including Qwen3-235B~\cite{yang2025qwen3}, Qwen3-30B, DeepSeek-R1~\cite{guo2025deepseek}, Gemini-2.5-Flash~\cite{comanici2025gemini} , and Gemini-2.5-Flash-Lite.
+All open-source models are hosted locally on an 8×H100 NVLink-connected server using vLLM.
+We set the temperature to 0 across all evaluations for reproducibility, with a maximum generation length of 4096 tokens (including reasoning tokens) per LLM call.
+To build the experience memory bank, we collect 50 successful trajectories using Qwen3-235B across all 10 task types from the training environment seed.
+GNN embeddings are computed from the scene graphs at each step of every collected trajectory and indexed into the memory bank.
 We use the Faiss~\cite{douze2024faiss} library to index the embeddings and build a vector database for efficient similarity search to mitigate retrieval overhead.
 The retrieval threshold $\tau$ is set to 0.1 based on the intra-sequence distance distribution analysis in Section~\ref{subsec:gnn_emb}, ensuring the retrieval of topologically similar states while rejecting unrelated noise.

-For comparison, we included three baselines that are capable of embodied planning: ReCAP~\cite{zhangz2025recap}, ReAct~\cite{yao2023react}, and CoT~\cite{CoT}.
+For comparison, we include four baselines that are capable of embodied planning: ReCAP~\cite{zhangz2025recap}, ReAct~\cite{yao2023react}, ExpeL~\cite{zhao2024expel}, and CoT~\cite{CoT}.
 ReCAP introduces recursive planning with backtracking by maintaining a context tree throughout the planning, marking the state-of-the-art performance on the Robotouille dataset.
 ReAct has demonstrated strong performance across diverse reasoning and planning benchmarks and remains widely adopted.
+ExpeL is evaluated on ALFWorld only, following its original evaluation setting, where its distilled experience insights serve as a direct comparison to \name's dynamically updated graph memory under partial observability and randomized item placements.
 CoT provides a fundamental baseline that evaluates pure reasoning based planning without environmental feedback.
 Following ReCAP, we adopt the Pass@1 protocol: each task instance is solved via a single, uninterrupted execution until the task is completed or the maximum step limit is reached, without self-consistency or ensembling.